hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/edge/extentions/test_extention/background.md

 3. Run the tests from your terminal: `pytest test_background.py`

-This improved solution is more robust, realistic, and demonstrates proper testing techniques for handling asynchronous operations and external dependencies.
+This improved solution is more robust, realistic, and demonStartes proper testing techniques for handling asynchronous operations and external dependencies.
 Remember to replace placeholder comments with the actual function names from the code if they're different.
 Also, be sure the example `test_browser_action_listener` function correctly references the background.js file that you provided in the input.